capcom6/android-sms-gateway/README.md

 For cloud mode the process is similar, simply change the URL to https://api.sms-gate.app/3rdparty/v1/webhooks.
 Webhooks in Local and Cloud mode are independent.

 *Note*: Webhooks are transmitted directly from the device; therefore, the device must have an outgoing internet connection.
 As the requests originate from the device, incoming messages remain inaccessible to us.

+*Known MMS limitation*: local API and storage pipelines are implemented for outbound MMS requests, but carrier-level MMS transmission still depends on full Android transport support on the device/network combination.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>